HARINISUDHA0503/freshersbatch-oct16/README.txt

-we have the html files
+we have the html files and Its very useful